-Document Number: HWS-V01-0924 Issue Date: July 2024 Version Number: 02 Status: FINAL Next Review Date: June 2025 Page 9 Linked to Policy Number: OPSP21 V01
+Document Number: APS-V01-0924 Issue Date: July 2024 Version Number: 02 Status: FINAL Next Review Date: June 2025 Page 9 Linked to Policy Number: OPSP21 V01

-- how to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met. - how information and data is shared and used online.
+- that the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous. - the rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them. - how to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met. - how information and data is shared and used online.